Skip to main content

 How Atlanta Differs

-• Property taxes typically lower and more predictable
+• Property taxes typically lower and more predictable across metro Atlanta

-• Single-family homes dominate most price segments
+• Single-family homes and luxury homes dominate most price segments

-• Mix of established and new-construction neighborhoods
+• Mix of established and new-construction neighborhoods with homes for sale year-round

 French country luxury estate exterior